• Level of education

 Course:

-Theoretical concepts covered will include :
+The theoretical concepts covered will include:

-One session will take place on the SMART team's premises or in a practical room, subject to availability.
-Students will attach the periodate reagent to a macro-crosslinked resin with no swelling properties.
-The capacity of the resin will then be determined, before being used to perform a Malaprade reaction, in which both the reagent and its by-product will be held on the resin, while the reaction product will be in solution.
-This session will also include a parallel supported polypeptide synthesis in which the growing substrate will be bound to a Merrifield-type resin.
+A session will take place in the SMART team's premises or in a practical work room, depending on availability.
+Students will fix the periodate reagent to a macro-crosslinked resin with no swelling properties.
+The capacity of the resin will then be determined before it is used to perform a Malaprade reaction, in which both the reagent and its by-product will be held on the resin, while the reaction product will be in solution.
+During this session, a supported synthesis of a polypeptide will also be performed in parallel, in which the growing substrate will be bound to a Merrifield-type resin.

 Read more